Give Flight Helps Chapters and Members Take Flight

 Three sets of wings were donated by Zenith, with 750 Cruzer wings destined for Ottowa, Ontario, Canada Chapter 245 and Bolingbrook, Illinois Chapter 461, while the CH650 wings were sent to Chapter 84 of Snohomish, Washington.

-Aircraft Spruce and Specialty donated each chapter a $500 gift and for their project and set up a discounted account for each Chapter to use for building components.
+Aircraft Spruce donated each chapter a $500 gift and for their project and set up a discounted account for each Chapter to use for building components.